pascalhorton/surface-water-flood-impact/README.md

 - `i_mean_q`: quantile equivalent for the mean precipitation intensity
 - `i_sd`: standard deviation of the precipitation intensity of the event in mm/h
 - `i_sd_q`: quantile equivalent for the standard deviation of the precipitation intensity
-- `apireg`: antecedent precipitation index for the event
+- `api`: antecedent precipitation index for the event
-- `apireg_q`: quantile equivalent for the antecedent precipitation index
+- `api_q`: quantile equivalent for the antecedent precipitation index

 ### Damages